 • Odometer reading

-• The name, date of birth, and driver’s license numbers of other drivers
+• The name, date of birth, and driver’s license numbers of the drivers to be listed on the policy

 Once you have narrowed it down to a few policies, it’s time to do some research on the insurers.
 Here are just a few things you may want to check out before signing on the dotted line: